cdktf/cdktf-provider-launchdarkly/docs/destination.csharp.md

 - *Type:* string

 The data export destination type.

-Available choices are 'kinesis', 'google-pubsub', 'segment', 'azure-event-hubs', and 'mparticle'.
+Available choices are `kinesis`, `google-pubsub`, `mparticle`, `azure-event-hubs`, and `segment`.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/destination#kind Destination#kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/destination#kind Destination#kind}

 ---